 If you do not have access to a free hotel shuttle, the quickest and cheapest way from Copenhagen Airport to Copenhagen is by train or metro, depending on where you’re staying in the city center.

 Both the metro and train leave from Terminal 3.
-You walk easily from Terminal 2 to Terminal 3.
+You can walk easily from Terminal 2 to Terminal 3.
 There is a free airport shuttle that can take you from Terminal 1 to Terminal 3 in minutes.

 Copenhagen Airport Train